HauruShiro/CSGO-CONFIG/README.md

 To join the awesome server u need to :

-- Lancer le jeu cs2
+- Start cs2
-- Puis ouvrer la console
+- Open game console
 - copy and paste to ur console the following line : connect 192.168.0.164:27015; password zesaas